 Ursula also has a great depth of experience in education and community outreach.
 She is an elementary music teacher practicing the Kodály approach in the Renton School District, and currently serves as the secretary of Northwest Kodály Educators.
 She has previously worked as a Teaching Artist with the Seattle Symphony, a composition teacher with the Junior Bach program, Education Coordinator for Seattle Metropolitan Chamber Orchestra, a site coordinator with the Creative Access Outreach program, and a section coach with the Peabody Youth Orchestra.
-When she's not teaching or playing oboe, Ursula enjoys singing, science fiction, tabletop games, and visiting national parks.
+When she's not teaching or playing oboe, Ursula enjoys singing, dancing, drawing, painting, reading science fiction, and playing tabletop games.

 Photo by Dawndra Budd